paich64/C64MEGA65/doc/developer.md

 running "slow" the FIFO filling is gradually decreasing, and when the core is running "fast" the FIFO filling is gradually increasing.

-So the "Dynamic HDMI flicker-free" works by continuously monitoring the FIFO level (i.e. difference between input and output scan line), and - through a simple hysteresis mechanism - switches between a "slow" core and a "fast" core.
-I.e. when the core is running "slow" the FIFO filling is gradually decreasing, and when the core is running "fast" the FIFO filling is gradually increasing.

 For this to work, the PLL generates two different frequencies, and a glitch-free clock multiplexer is subsequently used to dynamically switch between the two frequencies.